 These things hold up at speed.
 The soft longitudinal flex rides up and over and straight through inconsistencies while torsional rigidity holds things on track.
 In that cliche "hand flex test", these are among the softest skis we tested.
 One would expect deflection and wobbling at speed from this alone.
 However, the mass and torsional stiffness hold things on track.

-While the Route 95 wasn't the best ice rider, it did well enough to call it an "all around" ski.
-It grabs ice way better than the G3 Findr or the Top Pick DPS Wailer 99 Tour1, but is less tenacious than the Editors' Choice Kastle TX98 or the Best Buy Blizzard Zero G 95.
+While the Route 95 wasn't the best ice rider, it did well enough to call it an "all-around" ski.
+It grabs ice way better than specialized soft-snow tools but is less tenacious than the best all-rounders.
 On firm snow, you will notice that the tail feels soft.
 It takes some adjustment, but our test team didn't find it overwhelmingly distracting.

-With a centered, balanced stance, accomplished skiers will have their Route 95 skis making short and long powder turns with grins all around.
+With a centered, balanced stance, accomplished skiers will have their Route 95 skis, making short and long powder turns with grins all around.
 The versatility in turn radius and easy float of the Route 95 can be attributed to that soft longitudinal flex.
-On a spectacular powder day on Wyoming's Taylor Mountain, our lead test editor adjusted instantly to the centered style required of the Route 95.
+On a spectacular powder day on Wyoming's Taylor Mountain, his first turns on this model of ski, our lead test editor adjusted instantly to the centered style required of the Route 95.
 When testing skis in the backcountry, it is a real drag to have to burn up a good run adjusting to a new product.
-That this amazing 3000-foot powder run was enjoyable from turn one is testament to the predictable and versatile fresh snow performance of the Route 95.
+That this amazing 3000-foot powder run was enjoyable from turn one is a testament to the predictable and versatile fresh snow performance of the Route 95.

 Initial "MSRP" of the Route 95 is nothing special, but you can often find them deeply discounted.
 When discounted, the all-around performance is good enough.
 Note, though, that these are heavy skis.